About lasers

 These lasers allow us also to resurface the skin of the face.
 They remove fine lines and wrinkles, improve frown creases and minimize acne scars.

-These lasers were developed for hair removal.
+The EpiTouch Ruby Laser, the Epitouch Alexandrite Laser with Alex Scanner and the Altus CoolGlide Laser are lasers developed for hair removal.
 The light emitted by these lasers is absorbed only by the pigment located in the hair follicle, that which disables the follicle and prevents the transfer of excess heat to the skin surrounding the hair follicle.
-The LightSheer Diode is most appropriate for dark hair in fair-skinned men or women.
-The Profile/ClearScan™ Nd:YAG laser is a new comer to our office.
-This laser, with a contact cooling device, is used for hair removal in darker skin patients.
-The IPL (HR) de Lumenis ONE™ allows us to treat all types of skin, all colors from blond to black, all skin texture: fine,coarse, dense and all sizes of hair. (www.lumenis.com) (www.sciton.com)
+Laser epilation is most appropriate for dark hair in fair-skinned men or women.
+However, the Altus CoolGlide laser is a new comer to our office.
+This laser, with an integrated contact cooling device, is used for hair removal in darker skin patients (www.altusmedical.com).

 The Aura KTP Laser: